 The prototype (K236) made its first flight at Brough on 18th February 1928 where it found that the rudder was evidently over-balanced in its original form and its upper portion was cut back, giving a stepped appearance to the fin and rudder combination.

-The Beagle did not undergo official trials at Martlesham Heath until July 1929 however and it was found that neither the Beagle, nor its competitors, met the required performance and the company was asked to fit a geared and supercharged 590 hp Jupiter XF radial engine.
+The Blackburn Beagle did not undergo official trials at Aeroplane and Armament Experimental Establishment (A&AEE) at Martlesham Heath until July 1929.
+However, and it was found that neither the Blackburn Beagle, nor its competitors, met the required performance and the company was asked to fit a geared and supercharged 590 hp Bristol Jupiter XF radial engine.

-Little use was made of the type thereafter although it is known that it visited the Development Squadron at Gosport as well as the Royal Aircraft Establishment (RAE) at Farnborough.
+Little use was made of the Blackburn type thereafter, although it is known that it visited the Development Squadron at Gosport, as well as the Royal Aircraft Establishment (RAE) at Farnborough.

-On 6th June 1932 it was subject to a test flight at Brough and thereafter it was last reported as visiting De Havilland at Stag Lane on 3rd October 1932.
-Records show that it remain in use until October 1933 whereafter it is believed to have been scrapped.
+On 6th June 1932, it was subject to a test flight at Brough and thereafter, it was last reported as visiting De Havilland at Stag Lane, on 3rd October 1932.
+Records show that it remained in use until October 1933, whereafter it is believed to have been scrapped.

 Variants & Numbers Built